mavillez/Oblivion/docs/source/software.rst

   R: R/4.1.2
     R is a free software environment for statistical computing and graphics.

+  R-bundle-Bioconductor: R-bundle-Bioconductor/3.14-R-4.1.2
+    Bioconductor provides tools for the analysis and coprehension of high-throughput genomic data.

   RE2: RE2/2022-02-01
     RE2 is a fast, safe, thread-friendly alternative to backtracking regular expression engines like those used in PCRE, Perl, and Python.
 It is a C++ library.